stakater/mto-docs/screenshots/README.md

 **2560 x 1600** — a `1280x800` viewport at `deviceScaleFactor: 2`, light theme.
 Set in
 the `viewport:` block of every flow, so all captures come out the same size and theme.

-## Inventory — MTO Console images (in scope, 57)
+## Flows and the images they produce

 One flow per docs page, except tenants which is split in two so a failure in the create-drawer walk can't lose the detail-page shots.
-Capture filenames match the old image names.

 | Flow (`flows/<name>.yaml`) | Docs page | Images | UI state captured |
 |---|---|---|---|